Humanitarianism: Challenges & Critiques

 - understand and analyse the history of humanitarian action, the key players, institutions and contexts;

 - present core policy issues of humanitarian work internationally and nationally, and of proposals for their practical solution; combine theoretical knowledge with case study/empirical knowledge;

 - understand data collection and constraints in emergency settings.
 Awareness of different data gathering techniques, including case studies, quantitative analysis, surveys, etc. Knowledge of main relevant data sources and outlets.

-This module will consist of weekly one-hour lecture and one-hour tutorial.
+This module will consist of weekly two hour seminar.

 Scope and syllabus